rofl0r/svn-lite/README.md

 this mode might be handy if you only want to update your local checkout of a single SVN repo from time to time.

-## future directions

-It should be straightforward to add support for a couple of commands like `svn diff`.
-A possible goal is to make the program compatible to `svn2git` to convert svn repos to git, pretty much the only other usecase of svn apart from checking out a repo.